exercism/automated-analysis/README.md

 If you would like to get involved in an existing analyzer, please open an issue in that repository asking if there is somewhere you can help.

+## The Interface

+Analyzers are responsible for analyzing code.
+The are managed by an orchestrator and must adhere to an interface, which is [defined here](./docs/interface.md).

 ## Copyright

 All content in this repository is Copyright to Exercism and licenced under MIT.